 Read our next blog post to find out what happens to Leela’s precious gold coin!
 Till then, we hope you enjoy reading through the other recipes & stories in our little world- The Storyteller’s Kitchen.

-This recipe has been given to us by my mom Kamakshi, who often makes this dish with Rawa (Semolina) fish fry and glasses of cooling Sol Kadi.
+This recipe has been given to us by my mom Kamakshi, who often makes Prawn Curry along with Rawa (Semolina) fish fry and glasses of cooling Sol Kadi.
 Served alongside some salad, it’s an absolute treat of a traditional Goan meal!

 - 1/4 kg (250g) fresh Prawns